I wish I didn’t have to address this topic. I mean, we’re putting brand new babies and toxic exposure in one sentence… So not OK!

 ➣ PETROLEUM JELLY

-Petroleum jelly seems to be a staple at most households here in the U.S. It’s commonly used to heal dry skin, scraped knees, treat diaper rash, and parents slither a glob onto the winter cheeks of their kids.
-I don’t know, is there something that you can’t treat with petroleum jelly?
+Petroleum jelly seems to be a staple at most households here in the U.S. It’s commonly used to heal dry skin and scraped knees, treat diaper rash, and parents slither a glob onto the winter cheeks of their kids.
+Is there something you can’t treat with petroleum jelly?

-For all these years I thought this was a pure, natural product.
-I bought a jar when I was pregnant, my husband brought home two more, and we got a large tube of petroleum jelly at the hospital to boot.
-What a discovery it was when I found out that petroleum jelly is nothing but a byproduct of the oil refining industry… Luckily, our firstborn was only a few days old at that point and we only used a little bit of it on her.
-But I was disgusted, honestly.
+For all these years I had no problem with petroleum jelly.
+I bought a jar when I was pregnant, my husband brought home two more, and we got a large tube at the hospital to boot.
+What a discovery it was when I found out that petroleum jelly is nothing but a byproduct of the oil refining industry.
+Luckily, we hadn’t used a whole lot of it on our first-born.
+But still.
+I was disgusted.